(Slash your cholesterol, burn stubborn belly fat, solve your insomnia, and more—naturally!—with Rodale's Eat For Extraordinary Health & Healing!)

-Make sure you rinse your herbs thoroughly so you don't accidentally preserve any critters along with them.
+Pick your herbs and make sure you rinse them thoroughly so you don't accidentally preserve any critters along with them.

-If you have one of these handy chopping devices, chopping fresh herbs is all that much easier, but a regular chopping knife will work just as well.
+Chop off and discard the large stems (the little stems between the leaves are fine to chop up).
+If you have one of these handy chopping devices called a mezzaluna, chopping fresh herbs is all that much easier, but a regular chopping knife will work just as well.

 Once everything is chopped up, spoon the herbs into an ice cube tray, making sure to distribute evenly.
 Pack them in pretty tightly, then top off the tray with water.
 Pour the water in slowly.
 Carefully place the tray in the freezer.
 Twenty-four hours or so should be enough to turn your water and herbs into beautiful little herb cubes.